Pope Benedict XV: Italy

 Leo XIII already had agreed to the participation of Catholics in local but not national politics.
 Relations with Italy improved as well under Benedict XV, who de facto reversed the stiff anti-Italian policy of his predecessors by allowing Catholics to participate in national elections as well.
-This led to a surgence of the Partito Popolare Italiano under Luigi Sturzo.
+This led to a surgence of the Italian People's Party under Luigi Sturzo.
 Anti-Catholic politicians were gradually replaced by persons who were neutral or even sympathetic to the Catholic Church.
-The King of Italy himself gave signals of his desire for better relations, when, for example, he sent personal condolences to the Pontiff on the death of his brother.
-The working conditions for Vatican staff greatly improved and feelers were extended on both sides to solve the Roman Question.
-Benedict XV strongly supported a solution and seemed to have had a fairly pragmatic view of the political and social situation in Italy at this time.
+King Victor Emmanuel III himself gave signals of his desire for better relations, when, for example, he sent personal condolences to the Pontiff on the death of his brother.

 Benedict XV, along with most traditional Catholics of his time, opposed voting rights for women in principle, on the grounds that it would take them out of their "natural sphere".
 However, he was pragmatic and recognized female suffrage could be a "social necessity in some countries...in order to counter the generally subversive views of the socialists with the supposedly conservative votes of women", believing that women would help support traditional Catholic positions if granted suffrage.